23andMe: United States

 Depending on which state an individual resides in, 23andMe must follow that state's laws regarding privacy and disclosing information.
 Since 23andMe is not a medical provider, the company does not have to abide by standard privacy policies that must be followed at a doctor's office, such as the Health Insurance Portability and Accountability Act (HIPAA).
 Research by Deloitte has shown that only 9% of consumers actually read the terms and conditions, and research from ProPrivacy concluded that only 1% of consumers read the policies, which suggests that consent to be included in research may have been given without full knowledge of the permissions being given.
 In addition, 23andMe's privacy policy can be confusing for consumers to understand.
-Despite confusion, 23andMe’s informed consent practices are IRB-approved.
+Despite confusion, 23andMe's informed consent practices are approved by an institutional review board.
 Several sections of the privacy policy allows data to be disclosed to third parties, regardless whether the consent is signed:

 Section 4(b) "We permit third party advertising networks and providers to collect Web-Behavior Information regarding the use of our Services to help us to deliver targeted online advertisements ('ads') to you."

 Section 4(c): "Regardless of your consent status, we may also include your data in aggregate data that we disclose to third-party research partners who will not publish that information in a scientific journal."

 Section 4(d): "We may share some or all of your Personal Information with other companies under common ownership or control of 23andMe, which may include our subsidiaries, our corporate parent, or any other subsidiaries owned by our corporate parent in order to provide you better service and improve user experience."

 The Genetic Information Nondiscrimination Act (GINA) protects a person against discrimination based on genetic information by their employer(s) or insurance companies in most situations.
 However, GINA does not extend to discrimination based on genetic information for long-term care or disability-insurance providers.

 European Union

-Effective as of 25 May 2018, 23andMe must abide by the General Data Protection Regulation (GDPR).
+Effective 25 May 2018, 23andMe must abide by the General Data Protection Regulation (GDPR).
 The GDPR is a set of rules/regulations that helps an individual take control of their data information that is collected, used and stored digitally or in a structured filing system on paper, and restricts a company's use of personal data.
-The regulation also applies to companies who offer products/services outside of the EU.
+The regulation also applies to companies who offer the company's products/services outside of the EU.